CHR-onicles/DSC-UG-Python-Challenge/README.md

 <img src = "images/ss3.png" width = 500>

-- Excel File information was saved to from App:
+- Excel File where the information is saved to from the App:
 <img src = "images/ss_saved_info_excel.png" width = 600>